Joshw488/Berkeley_Pac-Man_Introduction_to_Artificial_Intelligence/MultiAgent/README.txt

 add three algorithms, one being a more advanced evaluation function that uses the current state, and the other two building on top of the minimax algorithm.

+--------------------------------Question 1: Reflex Agent-------------------------------------------- This question asks to implement a simple reflex agent which will choose the best path without thinking about the future too much.
+The implementation calculates up the manhatten distances to all pieces of food which then gets normalized by taking that value over 1.
+This normalized value then gets added to my score.
+This process is continued for each piece of food.
+After the food is calculated, the manhattan distances to the ghosts is calculated, this is the same process as above except the value is subracted from my score because it is not desirable to go towards ghosts.
+This section has a special case where if the next turn results in you hitting the ghost, the value is set to -infinity which is the most undesirable value.
+Once this has ran, there is a value for my score which then gets returned after being added to the acutal game score.
+This implementation occasionally runs into an issue where pacman will thrash but the constant movement of the ghosts will push it out of the thrashing state.

+--------------------------------Question 2: Minimax-----------------------------------------
+This question asks to implement a minimax function.
+This is where you calculate the best path for each agent.
+Pacman wants to maximize the score and the ghosts want to minimze the score.
+The implementation starts off with pacman as the agent which then begins the call stack on the minimax function.
+The starting piece calls all the successors of pacman and passes that to the minimax function which then determines if the agent is still pacman or a ghost.
+If it is pacman, the max value of the successors is taken and if it is a ghost the minimum value of the successors is taken.
+Each iteration of minimax checks if the end state is reached, which can happen if the depth is reached or the game is won or lost, when this happens the score gets retunred and goes up the call stack.
+When the last ghost has been examined, the agent gets reset to pacman and the depth gets incremented.
+In previous attempts at this problem I got very close to the solution but I was trying to have maxValue and minValue as separate functions which I would pass to and get the max or min successor, but this was returning the value and not the direction which made my program stop there.
+I had a very similar method of incrementing the depth and agent in my first attempt except it was not as elegant.

 --------------------------------Question 3: Alpha-Beta Pruning-------------------------------------------- This question asks to implement a minimax solution with alpha beta pruning added.
 This works the same as minimax except it adds additional efficiency because the subtrees that do not need to be explored are not,